Terry C. Chi, Ph.D.

 PARTICIPATE IN MY ONGOING RESEARCH

-My research group is currently investigating the developmental processes through which young college women develop disordered eating patterns, unhealthy body image over time, and other mental health issues.
-Research in the past has shown that these disturbances occur during periods of stressful transitions and we believe college is one of those periods of stressful transitions.
+I am currently investigating the developmental processes through which young college women develop disordered eating patterns, unhealthy body image over time, and other mental health issues.
+Research in the past has shown that these disturbances occur during periods of stressful transitions and transition to college is one of those periods of stressful transitions.

 - General Psychology